-Here are some ways to ensure your ABM strategy is agile and responsive:
+Here are some ways to ensure your account-based marketing strategy is agile and responsive:

 1. Find out what matters to your target accounts